Sleitnick/rbx-doc-search/README.md

 This repository contains two parts:

-1. Data aggregation in relation to the Roblox Creator Docs.
+1. Data aggregation in relation to the Roblox Creator Docs
 2. Browser extension

 ## Data Aggregation

 Data aggregation is automated through a daily workflow, which creates a release of the aggregated data.
 This process is done through the Python scripts in the `scripts` directory.

+This process helps ensure that the extension is using up-to-date metadata for search.

 ## [Extension](https://chrome.google.com/webstore/detail/roblox-devhub-search/mejgpalbcgoooijaoomkcmcjeihhlehf)